Mileage Deduction for Freelancers: How to Track & Claim Every Business Mile in 2026

 Standard Mileage Rate (Recommended for Most Freelancers)

-Multiply your business miles by the IRS rate: 72.5 cents × business miles = deduction.
-This rate bundles gas, insurance, depreciation, maintenance, registration, and tire wear into a single per-mile figure.
-You do not need to keep gas receipts or track individual car expenses.
+72.5 cents × business miles = deduction.
+This bundles gas, insurance, depreciation, maintenance, and registration into one per-mile figure.
+No gas receipts needed.

 2026 Mileage Deduction by Freelancer Type